garrandall/popular-music-data/tracks/afterglow-taylor-swift.md

 I'm the one who burned us down
 But it's not what I meant
 Sorry that I hurt you
-I don't wanna do, I don't wanna do this to you (Ooh)
+I don't wanna do, I don't wanna do this to you (Oh)
-I don't wanna lose, I don't wanna lose this with you (Ooh) I need to say, hey, it's all me, just don't go
+I don't wanna lose, I don't wanna lose this with you (Oh) I need to say, hey, it's all me, just don't go
 Meet me in the afterglow